Hickey77/ccapproval/README.md

 # Company Communicator Approval Workflow Solution
 Company Communicator Approval Workflow

-This solution leverages Forms and Flow to add Approval workflow for Company Communicator App Template.
-Many organizations require multiple submitters and desire approval of comms before they out.
+This solution leverages Microsoft Forms and Power Automate (Flow) to add workflow approval for the Company Communicator App Template.
+Many organizations require multiple submitters and desire full approval of communications before they are sent.

 [This solution is part of the Company Communicator Adoption Kit](https://aka.ms/ccadopt)